rdubois-crypto/forge-alphanet/README.md

 It will pull the docker image on a first run and should print the version of the solc binary.

 After that, make sure that your forge version is up to data (run `foundryup` if needed), and then you should be able to use all usual forge commands —— all contracts will get compiled for EOF.

+## RIP7696

+Delegation using the RIP7696 with P256 or Ed25519.

+Work in Progress.

 ## BLS library